 In order to add subtitles or closed captions to your video, you'll have to upload a supported text transcript or timed subtitles file.
 For the former, you can also directly enter transcript text for a video so that it auto-syncs with the video.

 Adding subtitles follows a similar process, however, you can limit the amount of text you want displayed.
 For either, head to your video manager then click on "Videos" under "Video Manager."
 Find the video you want to add subtitles or closed captioning to, and click the drop-down arrow next to the edit button.
 Then, choose "Subtitles/CC."
 You can then select how you'd like to add subtitles or closed captioning.

 When you're watching a video, have you ever seen a small white, circular icon with an "i" in the center appear in the corner, or a translucent bar of text asking you to subscribe?
-Those are Cards, which Creator Academy describes as "preformatted notifications that appear on desktop and mobile which you can set up to promote your brand and other videos on your channel."
+Those are Cards, which YouTube describes as "preformatted notifications that appear on desktop and mobile which you can set up to promote your brand and other videos on your channel."

 You can add up to five cards to a single video, and there are six types:

 - Channel cards that direct viewers to another channel.

 - Donation cards to encourage fundraising on behalf of U.S. nonprofit organizations.

 - Fan funding to ask your viewers to help support the creation of your video content.

 - Link cards, which direct viewers to an external site, approved crowdfunding platform, or an approved merchandise selling platform.